beetbox/pyacoustid/README.rst

 Version History
 ---------------

+1.1.6
+  In submission, avoid an error on non-integer durations.

 1.1.5
   Fix compatibility with Python 3 in the `submit` function.
   Errors in `submit` are now also handled correctly (i.e., they raise an